Vue Grid: Components

 return {

-// JavaScript components are registered here
+// JavaScript components are registered here, for when looking up component by name

 // declare the javascript component